andjela955/mongo-guide/README.md

-# MongoDb - Creating and maintaing a cluster
+# MongoDB - Creating And Maintaining A Cluster
 ![Alt text](image-3.png)

 ⚠️ _In real-time scenarios, there are many more things to pay attention to.
 If you are interested, you can always message me with questions._